LucaZamperoni/Project_Quoridor/README.md

 ### How to get points?
 - Add the power of 2 to the distance from the square of origin.
-- Locating a wall grants 3 points.
+- Placing a wall grants 3 points.
 - If your pawn reaches the other side of the board, you earn 1000 points.

 ## Comunication: Websockets